bongolegend/bricks-flask/README.md

 * deployment: GAE and Cloud SQL (by Google)

 # Running Flask Locally
-I chose to use gunicorn as the server, because that matches what GAE uses: `gunicorn main:app`.
+To run locally, you need to set up the DB first:
+* install Postgres.
+* create a new DB called `bricks`.
+* run migrations on the DB: `python manage.py db upgrade`.

+To run the dev server, `flask run` with env var FLASK_ENV set to "development".

+To test the production server tool: `gunicorn main:app`.
 This runs the app from the `main.py` file.
-You can specify a port like this: `gunicorn -b 5000 main:app`
+You can specify a port like this: `gunicorn -b 5000 main:app`.
+I chose to use gunicorn as the server, because that matches what GAE uses.
+Though if you really want to test the GAE environment, see "Testing your deployment locally" below.

 # Flask App Deployment